Skip to main content

 10. Cottage Cheese + Grapes

 Cottage cheese is well known for its protein content, but kids may not want or need a big bowl of it as a snack.
-Pair a ¼ cup of cottage cheese with 1 cup of hydrating grapes for a perfect filling and nutritious snack that provides about 7 grams of protein.
+Pair a ¼ cup of cottage cheese with 1 cup of hydrating grapes for a perfect protein snack that provides about 7 grams of protein.

 11. 1 Packet Instant Oatmeal Made With Milk